 Kate’s lifelong involvement with horses is largely thanks to her late grandparents who lived on a farm.
 As a child her equestrian education was completely informal, often tearing around ‘the bush’ bareback on naughty ponies with no brakes!

 At age 18, with an offer from Murdoch University Veterinary School in one hand and La Trobe University Physiotherapy School in the other, Kate took a gamble and chose to pursue physiotherapy with a view to one day practising on horses.

 During her university years she did a stint as a ‘jillaroo’, mustering cattle on horseback in the outback region of the Kimberley on a million-acre station.
 Regardless of formal riding lessons since, Kate still insists her most valuable horsemanship skills were gleaned from the stockmen of Meda (cattle) Station. (see Media & Published Material)

-Nowadays Kate happily splits her time between her racehorse physiotherapy practice, her work rehabilitating soldiers for the British Army, and her role as an officer in the Army Reserve – professional interest areas about which she is equally passionate.
+Nowadays Kate happily splits her time between her racehorse physiotherapy practice, her work at Spinal Physiotherapy and Sports Medicine Clinic in Cambridge and PhysiOptima in Newmarket, and her role as an officer in the Army Reserve.